aritrasa45/AZ-Unlimitedx/README.md

 		pass

 ```

+<li> Define Two Functions for Printing Numbers:</li>

-2. The print_opreation(num, a) function prints numbers starting from num up to a.
+- print_opreation(num, a) prints numbers from num to a-1 without delays.

 ```jsx
 def print_opreation(num,a):
     while(num<a):